staking4all/Avail-Monitoring/README.md

 Import the dashboard
 ![image](https://user-images.githubusercontent.com/61656547/211849660-97ccd7cf-c03e-47a0-b977-79ed612a8246.png)

-You will then be able to display teh dashboard
+You will then be able to display the dashboard
 ![image](https://user-images.githubusercontent.com/61656547/211849996-fe6d3967-b081-45d9-86a3-be500d5ae66e.png)